mamqek/Vue-Chat/docs/index.md

-# Vue-Chat
+# AIOChatWC

-Vue-Chat is a highly configurable chat solution that includes a web component for embedding chat functionality into your frontend and a backend service for managing chat logic, authentication, and database interactions.
+AIOChatWC or in other words All in one chat web component is a highly configurable chat solution that includes a web component for embedding chat functionality into your frontend and a backend service for managing chat logic, authentication, and database interactions.

 ## Features